iAJTin/iPdfWriter/README.txt

       - A functionality has been added that allows to add a password to pdf file.
         For more information, please see please see sample27.cs

+      - A functionality has been added that allows to insert an image into a pdf file.
+        For more information, please see please see sample28.cs

 · Changed
   -------